 A multipurpose marvel, our Amish Howell Extension Table is suitable for a lot more than just mealtime.

-The The Tampa Chair by Keystone is another prime example of multi-functional mid-century modern design.
+The Amish Malaya Mid Century Modern Lounge Chair is another prime example of multi-functional mid-century modern design.
 Enjoy its beauty in your living room, office, bedroom, and beyond.

 Although its popularity began to fade around the 1960s, mid-century modern enjoyed a revival in the 90s.
 A niche market of collectors led the resurgence in interest.
 Pieces no longer in production, like a George Nelson Marshmallow sofa, fetched as much as $66,000.
 Knoll, a purveyor of mid-century designs owned by noted furniture designer and architect Florence Knoll, opened the doors to a New York City showroom.